February 2026 Porsche Market Update

 HIGH PRICE: $423,000 — 1980 Porsche 924 GTP

-This beautiful White 1980 Porsche 924 GTP with just not specified sold for an impressive $423,000.
+This beautiful White 1980 Porsche 924 GTP sold for an impressive $423,000.
 Key features include: One of three Porsche 924 GTP factory racecars prepared for the 1980 24 Hours of Le Mans, Finished 13th overall at the 1980 24 Hours of Le Mans, driven by Al Holbert and Derek Bell.

 Sold on 02/26/26 at RM Sotheby's.